-The life of an average truck driver is mostly spent on the road accompanied by fast foods, energy drinks and inconsistent physical activities.
-The most probable health consequence of living such a lifestyle is hypertension or otherwise known as high blood pressure.
-Not to scare whoever is pursuing a career in commercial truck driving but according to DOT and FMCSA, the qualifying limit for a CDL approval is a high blood pressure reading of 140/90 and below.
+The life of an average truck driver is mostly spent on the road, accompanied by fast foods, energy drinks, and inconsistent physical activities.
+The most probable health consequence of such a lifestyle is hypertension or high blood pressure.
+Not to scare whoever is pursuing a career in commercial truck driving, but according to DOT and FMCSA, the qualifying limit for a CDL approval is a high blood pressure reading of 140/90 and below.
 Drivers who have high blood pressure that reads beyond 140/90 risk being disqualified from attaining a CDL.
 Fortunately, there are various loopholes that CDL drivers can use to their advantage.
-Ultimately, CDL drivers have to get their blood pressure in check to avoid disqualification.
+Ultimately, CDL drivers must check their blood pressure to avoid disqualification.

-In giving out CDL certificates, there are 3 levels of hypertension that are considered for approval.
+In giving out CDL certificates, three hypertension levels are considered for approval.

-[su_heading style=”modern-1-dark” size=”24″]Stage 1 Hypertension:[/su_heading] People with stage 1 hypertension normally have high blood pressure ranging between 140/90 to 150/99.
-Since they are at a low risk of hypertension related driver incapacitation, truckers in this category may get a DOT medical card to operate for 1 year.
-However, the driver should have reduced his/her blood pressure to 140/90 after 1 year to be re-certified.
-In most cases, if the blood pressure has improved but still above 140/90 during the re-certification, the DOT medical may be extended for 3 months.
-The extended certificate is non-renewable and if after 3 months the driver’s blood pressure is not 140/90 or below, he/she is taken out of service until the criteria is met.
+People with stage 1 hypertension normally have high blood pressure between 140/90 and 150/99.
+Since they are at low risk of hypertension-related driver incapacitation, truckers in this category may get a DOT medical card to operate for one year.
+However, the driver should have reduced his/her blood pressure to 140/90 after one year to be re-certified.
+In most cases, if the blood pressure has improved but is still above 140/90 during the re-certification, the DOT medical may be extended for three months.
+The extended certificate is non-renewable, and if, after three months, the driver’s blood pressure is not 140/90 or below, he/she is taken out of service until the criteria are met.

-[su_heading style=”modern-1-dark” size=”24″]Stage 2 Hypertension:[/su_heading] Drivers with stage 2 hypertension have blood pressure ranging between 160/100 and 179/109.
-Due to their higher risk of incapacitation, a 3 month certificate to drive is the best they can get.
-If the blood pressure is not at 140/90 or below after the 3 month DOT medical card expires, the driver is immediately disqualified.
-To re-apply again for certification, the driver has to wait for 1 year.
+Drivers with stage 2 hypertension have blood pressure ranging between 160/100 and 179/109.
+Due to their higher risk of incapacitation, a 3-month certificate to drive is the best they can get.
+The driver is immediately disqualified if the blood pressure is not at 140/90 or below after the 3-month DOT medical card expires.
+To re-apply again for certification, the driver has to wait for one year.

-The good news is that it is possible to reduce your blood pressure significantly before the next DOT physical.
-However, don’t forget to control your blood pressure on the long-term basis for the sake of your health.
+The good news is that reducing your blood pressure significantly before the next DOT physical is possible.
+However, don’t forget to control your blood pressure on a long-term basis for the sake of your health.

-The following tips are likely to keep up your blood pressure in check at a healthy level if followed to the letter.
+The following tips will likely keep your blood pressure in check at a healthy level if followed in the letter.

-[su_heading style=”modern-1-blue” size=”18″ align=”left”]Keep off the junk food [/su_heading]Eating too much junk food will only make it likely for you get hypertension disorder since they have high fat, sodium and calories.
-Obesity leads to high blood pressure and obviously fast food are to blame for the bigger part of it.
-Instead, substitute junk food for potassium rich diet such as potatoes, white beans, leafy greens, bananas and dried apricots.
-In fact, potassium rich food can help to reduce high blood pressure a few hours after digestion.
-Vegetables and fruits rich in nitrate/nitrite such as beetroot juice have the same short-term effect on blood pressure.
+Overeating junk food will only make it likely for you to get hypertension disorder since they have high fat, sodium, and calories.
+Obesity leads to high blood pressure, and fast food is to blame for the bigger part of it.
+Instead, substitute junk food for a potassium-rich diet, such as potatoes, white beans, leafy greens, bananas, and dried apricots.
+Potassium-rich food can help to reduce high blood pressure a few hours after digestion.
+Vegetables and fruits rich in nitrate/nitrite, such as beetroot juice, have the same short-term effect on blood pressure.